64-bitman/browser-on-ram/README.md

 RAM is not persistent!
 You may lose up to an hour of browsing usage data with the automatic resync timer if your system suddenly exits/crashes.
 Additionally, before using this program for the first time, make sure to backup your data!
 I believe this software to be stable in terms of not randomly wiping your data, and have included safety/integrity checks & repairs, but it's always better to be safe.
+Additionally, make sure you have enough space in your runtime directory before running, depending on how big your browser directories are.

 # Supported Browsers